Most Common Mercedes-Benz Sprinter Problems

 How many miles will a Mercedes Sprinter last?

 Sprinter will easily see a lifespan of over 300,000 miles.
 As long as you stay on top of regular maintenance, the longevity of a Mercedes Sprinter will serve you well.
-But these vans are not devoid of some major common issues, and these problems are expensive to repair.
+However, these vans are not devoid of some major common issues, and these problems are expensive to repair.

 We hope you find the Most Common Mercedes-Benz Sprinter Problems guide helpful.
 Check these troubleshooting and repair guides for more help on your Mercedes-Benz.